Spring Wedding Guest Outfits 2026: Complete Guide

 - Delicate layered necklaces

-The Perfect Bag
+The Perfect Handbag

-Special Considerations
+Special Considerations for Every Guest

 Dressing for Different Body Types

-Apple shapes: Empire waists and A-line silhouettes create balanced proportions.
+Apple shapes: Empire waists and A-line silhouettes create balanced proportions

-Pear shapes: Embellished tops or statement sleeves draw eyes upward.
+Pear shapes: Embellished tops or statement sleeves draw eyes upward

-Hourglass figures: Wrap dresses and fitted bodices celebrate natural curves.
+Hourglass figures: Wrap dresses and fitted bodices celebrate natural curves

 Maternity Wedding Guest Style